ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/popups.md

 * [Popup slot]({{#gwtp.doc.url.slots}})

 ##Display a Popup Presenter
 The Popup Presenter skips the view's slot methods all together.
-When it is used it adds directly to the DOM and requests displays in the center or location selected.
+When it is used, it is added directly to the DOM and displayed at the specified location (centered by default).

 * Example of rendering a popup presenter.